gboje0/quizApp/joourney.md

 ## Who This Is For

-- Public Sector partners who need independent and scalable access.
+- Public Sector partners.
-- Researchers who want to explore, understand, and use APIs without manual onboarding.
+- Researchers.

-## Customer-Oriented Description
+## Description

 Release 4 provides the full customer self-service experience.
-Customers can independently discover available APIs, review documentation online, and generate API keys without needing to contact SDF or wait for manual email support [1].
+Customers can independently discover available APIs, review documentation online, and generate API keys once API subscribtion has been granted.

 This is the target customer experience: fast, scalable, and easy to use.